 A1: The first thing you need to know about our paper is that it is not about suramin.
 Our research is aimed at finding a unifying cause for autism and an explanation for why it, and nearly 20 other chronic diseases have been increasing over the past 30 years.
 Our research is leading us to the conclusion that autism is caused by a treatable metabolic syndrome in many children.
 The exact percentage is currently unknown.
 Metabolism is the language the brain, gut, and immune system use to communicate.
 These three systems are linked.
 You can't change one without changing the other.
 Each of these systems works differently in autism, but more specifically, the communication between these systems is changed in autism.
 Such changes occur both during and after the pregnancy.
-Suramin can only improve metabolic functions after a child is treated.
-While antipurinergic therapy (APT) with suramin may not immediately change brain structures that are already present, APT may improve the function of many brain circuits.
+Suramin can only improve metabolic functions once a child is treated.
+While antipurinergic therapy (APT) with suramin may not directly change some aspects of abnormal brain development that were present before treatment, APT may improve the function of many brain systems, even if brain structure does not change.
 And in children and teens whose brain is still developing, the course or trajectory of brain development might also be changed by treatment.
-The science of neuroplasticity and how it can be activated during child development is still in its infancy.